KNOLLY54/SHOPREPO/README.md

 ### Contact Page (`contact.html`)
 The contact page allows users to get in touch with the company.
 It includes contact details such as address, email, phone number, and office hours.
 Users can also fill out a form to leave a message or inquire about specific products or services.

+### Signup Page (`Signup.html`)
+The signup page allows new users to create an account.
+It includes a form where users can enter their first name, email, password, and repeat password.
+The form is validated using JavaScript to ensure that all fields are filled out correctly and that the passwords match.

+### Login Page (`login.html`)
+The login page allows existing users to log into their accounts.
+It includes a form where users can enter their email and password.
+The form is validated using JavaScript to ensure that all fields are filled out correctly.

+### Profile Page (`profile.html`)
+The profile page displays the user's profile information.
+It includes sections for the user's personal details, order history, and account settings.
+The profile page is dynamically loaded using JavaScript.

 ## Features

 - **Responsive Design**: The site is designed to be responsive and accessible on various devices, including desktops, tablets, and mobile phones.